What are the risks involved in renting out your own car?

 Own risk

-The situation may also arise that the tenant does not want to pay the excess because he does not consider himself liable.
+The situation can also arise that the tenant does not want to pay the excess because he does not consider himself liable.
 If the intermediary does not act as guarantor and the other party is actually liable, the excess will have to be recovered from the other party.

 The question is then who will take on this if the car is only third-party insured without recourse or legal expenses coverage.
 Perhaps the intermediary will do this, but Alpina wonders whether they have the knowledge and resources available to do so.
 If, for whatever reason, the intermediary does not recover the excess, it will cost you time and money to recover the excess yourself.
 Incidentally, there is a service provider that handles non-covered but recoverable claims free of charge.
 More information can be found via this link